Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 Many aspects of the transition from quantum to classical can be neatly visualized by moving to quantum phase space.
 The role of quantum effects in the entropy production is one of them.
 In this Section, we consider semiclassical formulations of the entropy production problem based on quantum phase space.
 The idea is to replace the von Neumann entropy with a generalized entropy function, associated to the distribution in phase space.
 This yields a semiclassical formulation, which coincides with standard thermodynamics at high temperatures, but leads to valuable new insights otherwise.
 The approach, as we will show, can also be naturally extended to non-equilibrium reservoirs, such as dephasing and squeezed baths (which is also reviewed in Sec.~\ref{sec:SqueezedBaths}).

 We consider a system of $n$ (in general interacting) harmonic oscillators (bosonic modes) whose positions and momenta (quadratures) we label as $q_i$ and $p_i$, respectively ($i=1,..,n$).
 We arrange them in the $2n$-dimensional vector $X^T=(q_1,p_1,q_2,p_2,..q_n,p_n)$.
 We also define the corresponding annihilation operators as $a_i = (q_i + i p_i)/\sqrt{2}$.
+Moreover, within this Section we will assume -- for simplicity -- units such that $\hbar=k_B=1$.

-We will discuss here two of the most widely used approaches for quantum phase space: the Wigner and the Husimi function.
+We will discuss here two of the most widely used approaches for quantum phase space: the Wigner and the Husimi function~\cite{Lee1995}.
 Given a density matrix $\rho$, the former is defined as

 where the integral is over the entire complex plane of each $\lambda_i$ i.e. $d^{2n} \lambda = \prod_i d\text{Re}(\lambda_i) d \text{Im}(\lambda_i)$.
 Moreover, the argument ${\bf x}$ of the Wigner function stands for a $2n$-dimensional vector with entries $x_{2i-1} = (\alpha_i + \alpha_i^*)/\sqrt{2}$ and $x_{2i} = i (\alpha_i^* - \alpha_i)/\sqrt{2}$.
 One could equivalently interpret $\mathcal{W}$ as a function of the $2n$ complex variables $(\alpha_i, \alpha_i^*)$.
 We will actually use both representations interchangeably in what follows.